 As the holidays quickly return, so does your family's beloved Elf on the Shelf.
-But exactly when does Elf on the Shelf season start?
+Yes, believe it or not, it’s time.
+But knowing exactly when Elf on the Shelf season starts is the first step to making magic happen.
 While there technically is a return period for Santa's helpers, the rules are, thankfully, a bit flexible.

 Scout Elf Return Week runs from Nov.
 24 to Dec.
-1. This week is meant to be a celebration, as it's when "the first group of Santa’s Scout Elves [depart] the North Pole".
+1, giving a lot of parents the chance to have their scout elf come back to visit the night of Thanksgiving.
+This week is meant to be a celebration, as it's when "the first group of Santa’s Scout Elves [depart] the North Pole".
 Your family's elf could be in this first wave of scouts to return, but if not, there's no need for your little ones to worry.
 As it turns out, some elves don't show up for duty until well into the second week of December, and there are a lot of very real reasons for this delay.

 If your kids are eagerly awaiting their elf's return (read: if you didn't get it together in time for them to appear by the start of December), assure them that their Scout will absolutely show up, but that they may be late due to "extended training" at the North Pole, or because they needed a little R&R after overindulging at Mrs. Claus' Sweet Shop.
 Your family's elf could also be delayed because they experienced a snowstorm resulting in poor travel conditions, they got distracted while sightseeing, or they had a special job they had to finish up for Santa in the North Pole before heading out for the holiday.